 2 bay leaves

-3 celery stalks, chopped in big pieces
+1 cup celery chopped into big pieces

-2 yellow potatoes, chopped in big pieces
+2 cups carrots chopped into big pieces